 Though there isn’t a clear cut AR that stands above the rest, there are several manufacturers that outperform their competitors.
 Ask most gun owners and they will attest to the qualities of certain brands over others.
 But everyone has their own favorites, which is part of the reason ARs are so damn popular.
 Something we all love about the AR is their variety.
 You can customize an AR to make it unrecognizable from the stock product.

 Many people say that MIL-SPEC makes the AR.
 That seems to have adjusted to be more of a marketing ploy rather than an accurate representation of the firearm.
 There are some criteria and specs that you should look for when you want to find an AR-15 sale.
 Some of those might include: M4 feed ramps, a high pressure test, gas key that is appropriately staked, the chamber and bore are both chrome-lined, and they are chambered for the 5.56mm NATO.
-There are plenty of other factors that define quality, but these are a start in what to look for when selecting your ideal weapon.
+There are plenty of other factors that define quality, but these are a start in what to look for when selecting your ideal firearm.
 So based off of those criteria, along with general consensus on what makes an ideal AR-15, here is a list of five of the best AR-15 manufacturers on the market.

 Since the company is known for initiating some common trends in the AR-15 world, it is only fitting to have them lead the list.
 Though not an overly old company, dating back to 1982, Barrett has made an impact on the industry.
 They are credited with making the first shoulder-fired .50 BMG rifle.
 They are also credited with taking industry standards for an AR-15, bringing all those specifications into their model, and producing some of the world’s best AR-15s.